GoogleCloudPlatform/community/tutorials/couchbase-on-google-kubernetes-engine-using-terraform/index.md

 is going to create for you.
 This command does not create the resources.
 To create the resources, you need to run the `terraform apply` command.

 After the cluster is created, you need the credentials to connect to the cluster and view the workloads running.
-The GCP Console displays the SDK command that needs to be executed to get the credentials and save into your local kube config file.
+The Cloud Console displays the SDK command that needs to be executed to get the credentials and save into your local kube config file.
 Terraform provides a way for you to run this command within the script as part of provisioning scripts, which can be executed during cluster bootstrapping.
 There are multiple providers for running provisioning scripts, but for this tutorial